 We know it is almost a cliché to ask you to follow your passion by now, but given the importance of this factor, we shall put up with being a nagger for the moment.
-Following your passion is the best way to ensure that you cruise through your 3 or 4 years in university most gracefully.
-With the kind of duration that we go through in university, studying a subject that bores you will certainly be an agonizing pain.
+Following your passion is the best way to ensure that you cruise through your 3 or 4 years most gracefully.
 Life is short.
-Toiling through piles of textbooks and notes for the sake of taking exam and scoring well is a terrible allocation of your limited time on this planet.
-We are sounding like a pastor here, this is by no means a religious website by the way, but this reality that will strike you hard if you do not follow your passion.
-This is especially so with the difficulty level in university where it is almost impossible to pore through tons of study material without being interested about it.
-You will just feel like vomiting, we warned you.
-We have seen few friends who have quit school after realizing that they will not make it through the course.
+Toiling through piles of textbooks and notes for the sake of taking exam and scoring well is not the best use of time.
+This reality that will hit you hard if you do not follow your passion.
+We have seen several friends who have quit school after realizing that they will not make it through the course.
 Instead of spending 1 or 2 years before throwing in the towel, why not pursue your passion early and minimize your wastage.

 Passion doesn’t have always to be something you will live and die for.
 Something that you are at least slightly interested, or have a natural urge to learn more about should suffice as a cue for you to pursue a bachelor degree in that area.